claudiocapitao/bookadoc-20x/README.md

 - InputField: accepts different types of inputs
 - Text: the general atomic element to use text and be able to modify text
 - Title: collection of H1 to H6 elements created with styled-components

+## Molecules folder

+- Card: used to show the available treatments in the app or to show the info cards on the BookAppointment page
+- TitleAndDescription: A component that can render a combination of Title, Subtitle, and Text with different font-sizes